MarkvanMents/docs/content/developerportal/deploy/custom-domains.md

 7. Click **Save** to save your new custom domain certificate.
 It will be uploaded to the Mendix Cloud automatically.

     {{% alert type="info" %}}The SSL/TLS private key will be hidden after uploading it.
-It will be stored in our secure keystore and will not be available for download in order to keep it secure.{{% /alert %}}
+It will be stored in our secure keystore and will not be available for download in order to keep it secure.{% endhint %}

 You can now configure your custom domain.
 See [Configuring a Custom Domain](#Configuring), below.